 The Final Assessment Roll is published at the end of May each year.
 It may contain property value updates with lower or higher amounts or the same amounts as those in the Notice of Property Value or the Tentative Assessment Roll in mid-January.

 Market value is the Department of Finance’s estimated value for your property or any land on the property.
 It’s listed on the NOPV.
-It’s calculated based on State-mandated statistics and your tax class.
-DOF analyzes data such as the recent selling prices of similar properties in your neighborhood.
+For tax class 1 DOF analyzes data such as the recent selling prices of similar properties in your neighborhood.
 Similar properties are those that are close in size, style, and age to yours.
+For the other tax classes income and expense filings, or those of similar buildings, is used to determine the market value.

 Revised Notice of Property Value